charakageethal/learn2fix-journal-ext/README.md

 ```

 After completing all the algorithms, use `results/RScript_and_CSV/classifier_vs_oracle/Plot_learn2fix_all_classifiers.R` to produce the plots.
 The results that we obtained in the experiments are in `results/RScript_and_CSV/classifier_vs_oracle`.
+The .csv files of the classification algorithms can be used to generate the plots of test suite composition.
+Use `learn2fix-journal-ext/results/RScript_and_CSV/classifier_vs_oracle/Plot_learn2fix_test_suites.R` for that.

 # Running repair test suite coverage experiments